bluesoft/bluesoft-stream-processor/README.md

     );
 ```

-The Join instruction will store data of the same type.
+The Join instruction will store data of the same type and clear itself on collect.
 ```java
 public class Join extends TypedInstruction<T> {